-In April this year, Paul Devaney was trying to achieve a dream to reach the summit of Mount Everest and complete the Seven Summits Challenge - but nature had other plans.
+In April 2014, Paul Devaney was trying to achieve a dream to reach the summit of Mount Everest and complete the Seven Summits Challenge - but nature had other plans.

 On April 18th 2014, an avalanche on Mount Everest claimed the lives of 16 Nepalese Sherpa, making it the deadliest day ever on the mountain.

 On that day, Irishman Paul Devaney was making his way towards Base Camp and the notoriously dangerous Khumbu Icefall – which most climbers who are aiming for the summit have to traverse.